gugulet-hu/qself-docs/docs/financial/assets/index.md

 ---
 title: "Assets"
-weight: 13
-description: "An overview of the asset management feature of the project."
+description: "An overview of the asset management and logistics features of the project."
 ---